loda-lang/loda-cpp/README.md

-  optimize <program>  Optimize a program and print it minimize <program>  Minimize a program and print it (see -t) profile  <program>  Measure program evaluation time (see -t)
+  optimize <program>  Optimize a program and print it minimize <program>  Minimize a program and print it (see -t) profile  <program>  Measure program evaluation time (see -t) unfold   <program>  Unfold the first seq operation of a program

 OEIS Commands:
   mine                Mine programs for OEIS sequences (see -i,-p,-P,-H)